Back to blog

 • Reserve fund status (the listing agent should know or be able to find out)

-If the listing agent can't answer basic questions about the HOA, that's itself a data point worth noting.
+If the listing agent can't answer basic questions about the HOA, that tells you something all by itself.

 The Five Things That Kill Deals